devakapatel/t9-nextra-3/pages/links/about.md

 #### This website was initially created for our group of 5 friends, but later on, found useful for all peers, then I decided to publish it and gave it polished look with some useful functionalities.

+## Current and Future of this website :

+This website will remain ALWAYS FREE.
+Which does not mean that I do not know how to implement payment gateways or anything, but from the very first day, I decided to keep this project free forever.

+The website may change as per the requirements (Like changing the technology, or UI, or anything).

+As I am the only owner of this website, all the decisions are made by me only.
+However you can suggest any changes by filling form under [LINKS](../links) section.

 ## What I use :

 ### Technology : [Nextra | By Next.js](https://nextra.site)